prestontravis/Anime_Explorer/README.md

+## Description:

-Description: A website which provides a list of anime then offers the user multiple places to watch it.
+A website which provides a list of anime then offers information about it and a quote from one of the characters.

-User Story:
+## User Story:
 As a User WHEN I look through a list of anime and I click on one

-The site comes back with a list of reviews/ release dates/ other recommended anime (and quote)
+The site comes back with a list of information about it and a quote

-So THAT finding and deciding on your next show is easier.
+So THAT figuring out which of the most popular anime I’d like to watch.

-API:
+## API:
 //Anime api (Jikan)
 https://jikan.moe/

 Anime quotes using Anime-chan　アニメーちゃん (https://animechan.vercel.app/docs)
 When you click on the image it’ll show a random quote from the anime

+## Languages

+html
+css
+bulma
+javascript